v-Arma/a3g-loadout/README.md

 ### Important
 - `linkedItems[]` is used in conjunction with the arsenal export and should be avoided if inputting a loadout manually.
 - `weapons[]` is used in conjunction with the arsenal export and should be avoided if inputting a loadout manually.

+### I'm too dumb, give me the easy way!
+Go to the virtual arsenal and make a loadout there to your liking.
+Then use the export function `CTRL`+`SHIFT`+`C` to export the loadout into the format that this script understands.
+Read the section called `Classes`, because you still need to tell the script who should get the loadout you just made, but other than that, you're done.